Key takeaways

 The OcuraLife Plasma Pen is built for this

-Delivers focused plasma energy at the spot.
-The vascular cluster underneath is treated, a scab forms, falls off on its own, and the skin renews.
+It delivers focused plasma energy at the spot across 9 power settings.
+The vascular cluster underneath is treated in about five minutes, a scab forms over Day 3 to 7, falls off on its own, and the skin clears over Week 2 to 3.
 The spot that kept catching and bleeding is gone.
+Backed by a 90-day money-back guarantee.

 See the Plasma Pen